alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 * https://aws.amazon.com/eventbridge/pricing/

 2. How do I opt out certain EC2 Instances out of IIAS management?
 IIAS uses tags to filter out EC2 instances.
-To opt out a specific EC2 instance, please app the tag ```EC2IdleAutoStopOptOut``` with the value as ```True```.
+To opt out a specific EC2 instance, please app the tag ```IIASOptOut``` with the value as ```True```.
 If you want to later include the EC2 instance under IIAS, simply remove the tag and IIAS will pick up the instance in the next scan

 3. How do I opt out an isntance that has already been scanned and has alarms created by IIAS?
 There is no automated solution available at the moment.
-Please go in the Cloudwatch console and delete the  alarm associated with the EC2 isntance  (EC2IdleAutoStop_\<instance-id>) and add the ```EC2IdleAutoStopOptOut``` tag with the value as ```True``` to the EC2 instance
+Please go in the Cloudwatch console and delete the  alarm associated with the EC2 isntance  (EC2IdleAutoStop_\<instance-id>) and add the ```IIASOptOut``` tag with the value as ```True``` to the EC2 instance

 4. How does IIAS determine which EC2 instances are idle?
 IIAS logic to determines idle instances is inspired by [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) AWS documentation.